Which Of The Following Statements Is True About Pain

 • What is the difference between acute and chronic pain?

 Acute pain is typically short-term pain that is caused by a specific injury or illness.
-Chronic pain is pain that persists for more than three months.
+Practically speaking, chronic pain is pain that persists for more than three months. * **What are some common causes of chronic pain?

 Common causes of chronic pain include arthritis, back pain, nerve damage, and fibromyalgia.